Password Management Best Practices

 The Human Password Problem and Why Managers Exist

-The core human limitation with passwords is memory.
+Password managers eliminate the reuse problem by generating and storing unique credentials for every system, reducing the blast radius of any single breach to zero for your organization.
 A person can reasonably remember three to five strong passwords.
 But a typical employee at a mid-sized organization has access to far more systems: email, cloud applications, SaaS platforms, development tools, HR systems, accounting systems, content management platforms.
 Without a way to manage all those passwords, humans do what's practical: they reuse the same few passwords across all systems.

 This reuse is the core problem.
 When an attacker obtains a password dump from a breach, the first thing they try is using those credentials against other systems.
 If an employee uses the same password for your systems as they use for LinkedIn, and LinkedIn gets breached, attackers will try that password against your organization.
 If the password is reused, the attacker gains access.
 If every system requires a unique password, the breached credential is useless against your organization.